survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

 After these changes we have a Kanban table that is actually useful!
 We can create new lanes and notes, edit and remove them.
-In addition we can move notes around.
+In addition, we can move notes around.
 Mission accomplished!

 ## Conclusion